polterguy/phosphorusfive/plugins/p5.strings/README.md

     return:an intelligent
 ```

-If you use Active Event sources, then your first Active Event invocation will be assumed to be your *[src]*, and the second its *[dest]*.
+If you use Active Event sources, then your first Active Event invocation, will be considered your *[src]*, and the second its *[dest]*.
 In
 addition, you can have multiple sources defined, such as the following illustrates.

 ```